Discover why there's no place like camp!

 - Complete the Camp Registration Form (PDF).

-- Email completed forms to Y Day Camps: email@example.com or deliver your completed forms in person to any of our Y Centres
+- Email completed forms to Y Day Camps: firstname.lastname@example.org or deliver your completed forms in person at your local Y

 Full payment is due at time of registration.